As a Christ-follower, do you have a right to be angry? Yes. However, you have a right to forgive as well. It is a choice that only you can make.

 We can be angry over racism, domestic violence, poverty, sexual abuse, homelessness, poverty, war, slavery, the disparity in prison sentences for the poor and the rich.

-We can feel safely righteous in our anger because we are not personally involved.
+We can feel safe in our anger because we are not personally involved.
 No one is critical of our anger at such blatant evil.
 We may even have those who view us as allies because we are “woke” to an injustice that affects others.
-And as long as our belief system is in agreement with theirs, our anger is considered justified.
+And as long as our belief system agrees with theirs, our anger is considered justified.